Ratizux/akane/README.md

 # Modifications

-- Now `do` will not apply namespace for `runsc-sandbox`
-- `gofer` will not `chroot()` into target directory
+- The `gofer` process no longer uses `chroot()` on the target directory
-- Guess `/proc/sys/vm/mmap_min_addr` as `32768` if failed to retrieve
+- Fall back to assuming `/proc/sys/vm/mmap_min_addr` = `32768` if retrieval fails
-- On `aarch64` platforms, will guess ASID bits as `8` if failed to retrieve
+- On `aarch64`, assume ASID bits = 8 if retrieval fails
-- Support kernel without `PTRACE_SYSEMU` (Linux < 5.3 for `aarch64` platforms)
+- Add support for kernels without `PTRACE_SYSEMU` (Linux < 5.3 on aarch64)
-- Support hosts with 39-bits virtual memory
+- Add support for hosts with 39-bit virtual memory
-- Disable `mseal` of `systrap` platfrom, for some malfunctioning syscall filters (especially on Android) will kill the process if unsupported syscall is used
+- Disable `mseal` on the `systrap` platform (some buggy syscall filters, especially on Android, may terminate the process if an unsupported syscall is used)
+- Experimental fakehostfs
-- Experimental `fakehostfs` that emulates file UID/GID and more on Android.
-Not fully tested, `mmap()` is not implemented, expect bugs
+    - Emulates file UID/GID and other behaviors on Android
+    - Not fully tested
+    - mmap() not implemented